 About Kate Austin

-Kate is a Senior Lecturer in Nutrition, she is the Course Leader for BSc Hons Nutrition and is also regional representative for the Association for Nutrition.
-She is currently completing a PhD in early years nutrition and appetite regulation.
+Kate is a Senior Lecturer in Nutrition and a Trustee for the Association for Nutrition.
+She is currently completing her PhD in early years nutrition and appetite regulation.

 Kate's current research interests are human nutrition in the early years with a particular focus on the weaning period.
 Through her research Kate is hoping to identify clearer messages for parents around the introduction of solid foods and links to appetite regulation and positive eating patterns.
 Kate is in the early stages of her research career, she will complete her PhD in 2021.